 But this is not exactly a science-based observation; it’s an opinion or at best a hunch or casual observation of the world.
 Pithy observations like this make for engaging writing and perky sound bites, but not always great advice.

-To be fair, though, unlike Pollan whose understanding of nutrition is practically non-existent and whose advice is sometimes complete nonsense, Dr. Katz frequently brings a balanced perspective to hot button nutrition issues.
+To be fair, though, unlike Pollan whose understanding of nutrition is shaky, Dr. Katz frequently brings a balanced perspective to hot button nutrition issues.
 And it’s probably not entirely wrong that people should worry more about eating whole, nutritious foods and less about micromanaging their diets.

 Or at least this is probably not wrong in the world that Michael Pollan and Dr. Katz inhabit.
 It might be wrong in mine, though.
 Because the plant-based, whole-food diet that Katz, Pollan and others are talking about includes a bunch of foods that you and I don’t eat.
 It includes—in moderate amounts—cheese and eggs and chicken and fish.
 So they aren’t really thinking about how we can achieve optimal intakes of omega-3s, calcium, vitamin B12 and iron on the kind of diet that I promote.
 The idea that the nutrients will “sort themselves out” doesn’t always hold up for vegans.